-- 1 1 higher, and further include a sergeant from the Classification Unit and an ACSO representative from outside the Classification Unit at the sergeant level 2 or higher.
-3 (xiii) Any Staff member may refer an individual to the THC for placement in a 4 Therapeutic Housing Unit.
+1 higher, and further include a sergeant from the Classification Unit and an ACSO representative from outside the Classification Unit at the sergeant level 2 or higher.
+(313) 3 (xiii) (xiii) Any Staff member may refer an individual to the THC for placement in a 4 Therapeutic Housing Unit.
 All referrals shall clearly document the reason for the referral in writing.
 After receiving a referral, the THC shall conduct a 5 review to assess the individual's treatment needs and determine the appropriate therapeutic interventions and placement.
 This review shall include a face-to- 6 face interview with the incarcerated individual and a review of relevant documents.
 This review shall occur within seven (7) days of referral.
-7 Individuals in crisis may be placed in an appropriate Therapeutic Housing Unit pending the outcome of the review.
-Only the THC may admit or discharge 8 individuals to and from the Therapeutic Housing Units and shall do so based on 9 clearly articulated, written criteria.
+7 Individuals in crisis may be placed in an appropriate Therapeutic Housing Unit 8 pending the outcome of the review.
+Only the THC may admit or discharge individuals to and from the Therapeutic Housing Units and shall do so based on 9 clearly articulated, written criteria.
 The presumption shall be that individuals are to be released as quickly as possible back into General Population, 10 consistent with their mental health needs.
 The THC has the authority to release any individual at any time to a General Population setting.
-12 (xiv) Development and implementation of policies and procedures requiring the 13 ( ') Classification Unit to formally approve all intra- and inter- housing unit cell transfers; 14 () 15 (xv) Development and implementation of policies and procedures regarding continuation and discontinuation of protective custody status, including due 16 process for releasing incarcerated persons who do not meet the requirements for protective custody status into general population units; 17 (xvi) Development and implementation of policies and procedures on double celling that takes into consideration criminal history/sophistication, willingness to 18 accept a cellmate, size and age of the incarcerated persons in comparison to 19 each other and reason for placement and in which cell assignments must be reviewed and approved by the Classification Unit with input from housing unit 20 staff.
-21 (xvii) Development and implementation of step-down protocols for the Restrictive Housing Units and Therapeutic Housing Units that begin integration and 22 increase programming opportunities with the goal to safely transition 23 incarcerated individuals to the least restrictive environment as quickly as possible.
-24 (xviii) Development and implementation of policies and procedures to ensure that 25 inmates with disabilities (including but not limited to SMI) are not over- classified and housed out-of-level on account of their disability, including that 26 an individual's Psychiatric Disability shall not be considered as a basis for classification decisions outside of the process for placing individuals in an 27 appropriate Therapeutic Housing Unit consistent with their underlying 28 classification level.
-I 1
+11 any marviadar at any time to a General I oparation setting.
+(314) 12 (xiv) Development and implementation of policies and procedures requiring the Classification Unit to formally approve all intra- and inter- housing unit cell 13 transfers; (315) 14 (xv) Development and implementation of policies and procedures regarding 15 16 continuation and discontinuation of protective custody status, including due process for releasing incarcerated persons who do not meet the requirements for protective custody status into general population units; 10 (316) 17 (xvi) Development and implementation of policies and procedures on double celling that takes into consideration criminal history/sophistication, willingness to 18 accept a cellmate, size and age of the incarcerated persons in comparison to 19 each other and reason for placement and in which cell assignments must be reviewed and approved by the Classification Unit with input from housing unit 20 staff. staff.
+(317) 21 (xvii) Development and implementation of step-down protocols for the Restrictive 22 Housing Units and Therapeutic Housing Units that begin integration and increase programming opportunities with the goal to safely transition 23 incarcerated individuals to the least restrictive environment as quickly as possible.
+24 (318) 25 (xviii) Development and implementation of policies and procedures to ensure that inmates with disabilities (including but not limited to SMI) are not over- 26 classified and housed out-of-level on account of their disability, including that an individual's Psychiatric Disability shall not be considered as a basis for 27 classification decisions outside of the process for placing individuals in an 28 appropriate Therapeutic Housing Unit consistent with their underlying classification level.